General

 The response type is related to the direction of the data transfer:

-The retreived data is in its own element in the response message:
+The retrieved data is in its own element in the response message:

 2. When importing data to Netvisor